 - An electronic device may not be used in a manner that interferes with court proceedings or the work of court personnel or that violates any court order.

-- The court may decide to limit or prohibit the possession of electronic devices in designated areas, including courtrooms.
+- The court may decide to limit or prohibit the possession or use of electronic devices in designated areas, including courtrooms.
 In that event, the court will designate the restricted area and provide for the collection of devices from persons entering that area and the return of the devices to those persons when they leave the area.

 - An electronic device may not be brought into a jury deliberation room after deliberations have begun.

 - Except as provided in the previous paragraphs all electronic devices must remain OFF AND INOPERABLE inside the courtroom unless the court expressly grants permission in a specific instance.

 - Security and other court personnel are not liable for any damage, misplacement, or loss to electronic devices confiscated or collected under the Rule or a court order.

 Any individual who willfully violates Maryland Rule 16-208 or any reasonable limitation imposed by the local administrative judge or the presiding judge may be found in contempt of court and may be subject to sanctions in accordance with the Rules in Title 15, Chapter 200.